rohitsrao/youtube-learning/tdd_python/dvd_library/README.md

 5. As much as possible a test should test for a single assertion so that it is clear when a test fails what caused the issue.
-If a test contains multiple assertions, then it is extra work to figure out which of the issues that could fail a test actually failed the test
+If a test contains multiple assertions, then it is extra work to figure out which of the issues that could fail a test actually failed the test This also makes it easy to add new behaviours to test going forward

+6. Test code is production code too and needs to be maintained